-The CSP budget narrative should complement the activities outlined in the project narrative, keeping in mind that CSP funds are meant to supplement and not supplant ongoing operations.
+For purposes of this subgrant, the first subgrant year is expected to begin February 1, 2024, and end on January 31, 2025.
 Subgrantees have a high degree of autonomy over their budget and may choose to structure their subgrant differently to what is depicted in Table 1 (Size and Structure of Subgrants).
 Each year's budget must not exceed the annual totals in Table 1.